This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How can I manage my diabetes during pregnancy?

-- Check your blood sugar level: You may need to test your blood sugar level at least 3 times each day.
-Ask your healthcare providers when and how often you should check during the day.
+- Check your blood sugar level.
+You may need to test your blood sugar level at least 3 times each day.
+Ask your healthcare providers when and how often you should check your blood sugar.
 He will tell you what your blood sugar levels should be at different times throughout the day.
 He may want your blood sugar levels to be 60 mg/dL to 99 mg/dL before meals, at bedtime, and during the night.
 He may want them to be 100 mg/dL to 129 mg/dL after meals.
 Your healthcare provider can show you how to use a blood glucose meter to check your levels.